What Are Micro Conversions, Why They Matter & 10 Examples

 Demonstrating this level of interest can be considered a micro conversion.

-Conversion optimization tip: You can track the pages that each visitor browses in order to personalize your marketing messages in the future.
+Conversion optimization tip: You can track the pages that each website visitor browses in order to personalize your marketing messages in the future.

 9. Entering payment information